Keeping life green and simple

 Having sold the motor business at the turn of the millennium, Doug found himself in the fortunate position to choose what to do next.
 The blueprint for his venture was an ethically sound business model that contributed to the wider issues of life through commerce.

-The newly deregulated electricity market offered this opportunity and so Green Energy (UK) plc was born with the express intent of rewarding consumers who took active steps to do something about the wider environmental issues we face.
-Whilst the business has evolved, these values have remained.
+The newly deregulated electricity market offered this opportunity and so Green Energy (UK) Ltd was born with the express intent of rewarding consumers who took active steps to do something about the wider environmental issues we face.
+Whilst the business has evolved into the company and brand we see today, these values have remained.

-Charlie has a long track record in the energy Industry most recently at Opus Energy which he founded in 2002 and was Chief Executive until the successful sale of the business in early 2017.
+Charlie has a long track record in the energy Industry.
+He was Chief Executive of Opus Energy, which he founded in 2002, until the successful sale of the business in early 2017.